tomlokhorst/XcodeEdit/README.md

 Licence & Credits
 -----------------

-XcKit is written by [Tom Lokhorst](https://twitter.com/tomlokhorst) and available under the [MIT license](https://github.com/tomlokhorst/XcKit/blob/develop/LICENSE), so feel free to use it in commercial and non-commercial projects.
+XcodeEdit is written by [Tom Lokhorst](https://twitter.com/tomlokhorst) and available under the [MIT license](https://github.com/tomlokhorst/XcodeEdit/blob/develop/LICENSE), so feel free to use it in commercial and non-commercial projects.